Mianus River Bridge: Causes

 The collapse was caused by the failure of two pin and hanger assemblies that held the deck in place on the outer side of the bridge, according to an investigation by the National Transportation Safety Board.
 Rust formed within the bearing of the pin, exerting a force on the hanger which was beyond design limits for the retaining clamps.
 It forced the hanger on the inside part of the expansion joint at the southeast corner off the end of the pin that was holding it, and the load was shifted to outside hanger.
 The extra load on the remaining hanger started a fatigue crack at a sharp corner on the pin.
 When it failed catastrophically, the deck was supported at just three corners.
 When two heavy trucks and a car entered the section, the remaining expansion joint failed, and the deck crashed into the river below.

-The ensuing NTSB investigation concluded that the collapse occurred due to ″deficiencies in the State of Connecticut’s bridge safety inspection and bridge maintenance program.″ They cited corrosion from water buildup due to inadequate drainage as a cause.
+The ensuing NTSB investigation concluded that the collapse occurred due to ″deficiencies in the State of Connecticut's bridge safety inspection and bridge maintenance program.″ They cited corrosion from water buildup due to inadequate drainage as a cause.
 During road mending some 10 years before, the highway drains had been deliberately blocked and the crew failed to unblock them when the road work was completed.
 Rainwater leaked down through the pin bearings, causing them to rust.
 The outer bearings were fracture-critical and non-redundant, a design flaw of this particular type of structure.
 The bearings were difficult to inspect close-up, although traces of rust could be seen near the affected bearings.

 The incident was also blamed on inadequate inspection resources in the state of Connecticut.
 At the time of the disaster, the state had just 12 engineers, working in pairs, assigned to inspect 3,425 bridges.
 The collapse came despite the nationwide inspection procedures brought about by the collapse of the Silver Bridge in West Virginia in December 1967.
-The collapse also came as a surprise, considering the bridge underwent a DOT inspection just 9 months prior.
-After the collapse, one of the inspectors altered his notes to add 20 additional notes to appear as if he had observed the problems with the bridge.
-He made the additional notes with a finer pencil, and thus he was found out and due to his long record of service, given one year probation.
-Also, on the weekend leading up to the collapse, residents had complained about an increase in strange noises and vibrations coming from the bridge, included what one residents described as ″like thousands of birds chirping″, but no action was taken.
+The collapse also came as a surprise, considering the bridge underwent and allegedly passed a DOT inspection just nine months prior.
+After the collapse, one of the inspectors altered his notes, adding 20 additional notes to appear as if he had observed the problems with the bridge.
+He was found out because he made the additional notes with a finer pencil; due to his long record of good service, he was given one year of probation rather than fired.
+Also, on the weekend leading up to the collapse, residents had complained about an increase in strange noises and vibrations coming from the bridge, including what one resident described as being "like thousands of birds chirping," but no action was taken.